khpbvo/TerminatorIDE/docs/user_guide/README.md

 ## Basic Workflow

+1. Use the editor in the middle
-1. Use the left panel to navigate your file system
+2. Use the left panel to navigate your file system
-2. Open files in the middle panel editor
+3. Open files in the lefy panel editor
-3. Get AI assistance using the right panel
+4. Get AI assistance using the right panel
-4. Manage Git operations via the left panel
+5. Manage Git operations via the left panel
+6. Remote controle using SSH

 For detailed information on each feature, refer to the specific documentation sections listed above.